Stretch Panic: Gameplay

 Stretch Panic sees players in the role of Linda, a girl who must use her newly possessed scarf to rescue her sisters that have been possessed by demons.
 Linda's scarf has the unique ability to grab onto its environment and stretch it as if it were elastic.
 Players can aim the scarf towards an object or enemy and, once it has grabbed something, pull it and then snap it back to damage it.
 Linda can also grab the ground, and then pull back and launch herself across distances and heights.
 Linda can also grab onto an object or enemy and charge up the tension of the scarf to perform a charging head butt move.
 Damage is determined by three levels, weak blue attacks, medium yellow attacks and strong red attacks that are achieved by attacking an enemy's weak points.
 The health of Linda and the bosses are represented by a star shaped chart, which fills up as they take damage.
 If Linda takes too much damage and fills up her star chart, she will be returned to the main hub.

 The game starts off in a main hub, where players can access the available levels, save their progress, and access a gallery where they can freely stretch the bosses they have exorcised.
 There are two sets of levels: EX levels, which are platforming levels, and boss fights.
 The EX levels are notable for having only one enemy type: women with comically enormous breasts.
 Points can be earned by attacking these enemies on their weak points, their heads, which are required to enter each of the boss levels.
 Each boss is unique, featuring its own strategies and weak points.
 Linda can defeat each boss by dealing enough damage to it, after which she can re-enter the stage at no extra cost.
 However, to truly defeat a boss and rescue the possessed sister, the player must successfully perform a Smart Bomb move, which requires five points to use, to exorcise the demon possessing the boss before defeating it.
 As bosses are defeated, more levels become available.

 Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
+The game received "mixed or average" reviews, according to the review aggregation website Metacritic.
 Maxim gave the game a mixed review, over a month before it was released Stateside.
 Chester "Chet" Barber of NextGen said, "Stretch Panic looks unique and includes a few original ideas, but with such a flawed game design, it's not worth the effort."
 In Japan, however, Famitsu gave it a score of 30 out of 40.